sakai-mirror/assignment2/README.rst

 ````````````````````````````````````````````

 For Sakai branches 2.8.x you will need to run the script prepare_for_28_sakai.sh.
-This will patch A2 to remove the inline edit points and OSP/taggable functionality.
+This will patch A2 to remove the inline edit points, OSP/taggable functionality
+and the Spring 2->3 Sakai upgrade.

 After patching, calling maven w/ the -f option followed my pom-2.8.xml will allow
 building vs a Sakai 2.8.x setup.